Frequently Asked Questions

-- Change in legal marital status, including marriage, death of spouse, divorce, legal separation, annulment, commencement or termination of a same-sex domestic partner relationship;
+- Change in legal marital status, including marriage, death of spouse, divorce, legal separation, or annulment

 - The birth, adoption or placement for adoption of a child;

-- You, your spouse/same-sex domestic partner or eligible dependent has a change in job status that effects eligibility for benefits coverage under the University's plan or a plan of your spouse/same-sex domestic partner or eligible dependent's employer;
+- You, your spouse or eligible dependent has a change in job status that effects eligibility for benefits coverage under the University's plan or a plan of your spouse or eligible dependent's employer;

 - Covered dependent reaches the age limit for coverage making him or her ineligible for coverage;

-- You, your spouse/same-sex domestic partner or eligible dependent moves out of or into your medical plan's service area;
+- You, your spouse or eligible dependent moves out of or into your medical plan's service area;

-- You, your spouse/same-sex domestic partner or eligible dependent begins or returns from an unpaid leave of absence.
+- You, your spouse or eligible dependent begins or returns from an unpaid leave of absence.